How to Finance a Mobile or Manufactured Home

 Bank or Credit Union

-If you don’t think you have the minimum credit score required, you can start working on your credit score.
-The fastest way to improve it is to get moving on credit card debt.
+If you don’t think you have the minimum credit score required, you can start by researching how to improve your credit score.
+The fastest way is to get moving on credit card debt.

 Online credit counseling from InCharge Debt Solutions can help.
 InCharge is a nonprofit credit counseling agency that provides a free snapshot of your credit report.
 It can help you come up with a repayment plan for credit card debt, such as a debt management program.